pguerin3/cwmrc/README.md

 feh --no-fehbg --bg-fill ~/Downloads/467642.jpg&
 #feh --no-fehbg --bg-fill --randomize /usr/share/backgrounds/wallpapers-master&
 picom&
+#uncomment to execute by default
-polybar example&
+#polybar example&
 exec cwm
 ```

 ### Enhance the touchpad
 If you are using a laptop, then the touchpad may not have full functionality.
 For example, a drag selection is possible, but a double-tap selection is not.
-So to enable a double-tap selection, create the following file: /etc/X11/xorg.conf.d/10-touchpad.conf
+So to enable a double-tap selection, create the following file as the root user: /etc/X11/xorg.conf.d/10-touchpad.conf
 ```
 Section "InputClass"
 	Identifier "tap-by-default"